Nemus-Project/harpsichord-interface/docs/user-manual.md

 > [!CAUTION]
 > **Power On Process:**
 > The Arduino will draw power from USB cable if the 5V power supply is not connected.
-Make sure to connect the power supply and turn > it on first before connecting the USB cable.
-Powering from USB alone may cause problems.
+> Make sure to connect the power supply and turn it on first before connecting the USB cable.
+> Powering from USB alone may cause issues with the firmware behaviour and sensor readings.

 ## Calibration